veg/hyphy-eye/README.md

 This repo is a WIP, all that follows should be considered subject to change.

-The idea for this so far is that it may serve as a place where visualization components for hyphy-vision can be built and tested.
+The idea for this so far is that it may serve as a place where:
+1. visualization components for hyphy-vision/ datamonkey can be built and tested
-It has additionally grown to become home to some basic statistics and utility functions that those components are likely to rely on.
+2. some basic statistics and utility functions that those components rely on can live
-There are also various demo pages for individual components (to help ensure they work properly) and demo pages for results summaries for any HyPhy methods that have existing Observable Notebooks already in production (to help ensure we port them over properly).
-Eventually, I would hope people might be willing to develop prototypes for new results summaries here rather than in Notebook.
+3. we can build various demo pages for individual components, which are automatically deployed on commit to main, to try to protect them from regressions
+4. we can convert existing Observable Notebooks.
+These will also get demo pages, to compare to the original Notebook.
+5. new results summaries for HyPhy methods might be prototyped, or new features for existing ones.
+(If people prefer prototyping in Notebook and converting, also ok!)
+6. components and utility functions get bundled into an npm package that get be used in production

-However, if someone is particularly attached to Notebook, thats ok!
-We can convert them as needed.
-Importantly, though, I do NOT currently expect demo pages for results summaries to go directly from here to production.
-These are for prototyping and component QC purposes.
+Importantly, though, I do NOT currently expect this project to:
+1. see results summaries go directly from here to production.
-Components and their dependencies will be available as an npm package, which can be used in production.
+2. publish any artifacts directly through observable hq

 If we want to put markdown pages from here into production that will require some additional thinking/ planning/ development.

 This is an [Observable Framework](https://observablehq.com/framework/) app.
 To install the required dependencies, run: